DSPCA

-The Dublin Society for Prevention of Cruelty to Animals or DSPCA is a registered charity, established in Ireland in 1840 to prevent cruelty to animals in the Dublin Region.
+The Dublin Society for Prevention of Cruelty to Animals or DSPCA is a registered charity, established in 1840 to prevent cruelty to animals in Dublin in Ireland.

 History

 The Dublin Society for Prevention of Cruelty to Animals was established in 1840, and is the oldest and largest animal welfare charity in Ireland.

 Initially the organisation was known as the "Dublin Auxiliary of the Royal Society for the Protection of Animals", and it was founded the year the RSPCA received Royal Patronage.
 The charity has had a number of names, and was known at different times as the "Dublin Home for Starving and Forsaken Cats" or the "Cats and Dogs Home".

 Between 1840 and 1990, the DSPCA was based at Grand Canal Quay in Dublin city centre.
 In 1990, it moved to Stocking Lane in the Dublin suburb of Rathfarnham.
 The land had been bequeathed to the charity in 1936 as a place to graze retired working horses.
 In 2003, the charity moved to a new premises on Mount Venus Road in Rathfarnham.
 In 2010, the DSPCA constructed a new pet boarding centre, and in 2011 a new veterinary clinic was opened.

 The DSPCA continues to care for sick, injured and cruelly treated animals in the city and county of Dublin.
 It describes itself as the "only animal welfare charity in the city that cares for all animals, domestic and wild".